cockpit-project/cockpit/doc/modules.md

 Manifest
 --------

 Each module has a manifest.json file.
-It is a stringified JSON object.
+It is a JSON object file.
 Not yet documented, some notes:

  * "version": informational only, checksums are used to compare modules